makau99/medicai/README.md

 **Evans Makau**
 🎓 *Student, Aspiring Software Developer & Data Scientist*
-💡 Passionate about using code to improve healthcare access and experience in Kenya.
+💡 Passionate about using code to solve real life problems.
+Based in Kenya.

 ---